JoshH7042/JoshH7042/README.md

 ## 🚀 Featured Projects

-📌 *Below are some of my most important projects, highlighting my work in data science, statistical modelling, and automation.*
+📌 *Below are some of my most important projects, highlighting my work in data science, statistical modelling, and visualisation.*

 ---